thelfer/tfel/docs/web/singlecrystal.md

 const auto& m = ss.him;
 ~~~~

-For backward compatibility and ease the transition from previous
+For backward compatibility and to ease the transition from previous
 implementations, this matrix is also accessible through the `mh`
 member.